lilchim/sgnome-dev-diary/dev diary.md

 Before I get ahead of myself, I'll make a few things configurable like the redis connection.

+## 1/23/2025 Part 2
+I got things in a good state on the docker side.

+I am looking in to websockets and seeing some interesting things out there.
+There's a SaaS out there called Pusher, which is a complete ripoff, as all SaaS is, but the idea is interesting.
+Hosting a dedicated websocket server that can scale to specifically address a potential bottleneck with websockets is convincing.
+The architecture I'm used to involves a BFF where the backend hosts a websocket server for its frontend, which means:
+- N number of MFEs, N number of websocket connections
+- The backend cannot scale independently of the websocket functionality, they are coupled.
+I don't know what a reasonable number of websocket connections is for a single server to handle, but the number seems surprisingly low.
+You might end up deploying 10 copies of an HTTP API just to get 10 copies of your websocket server running.
+- Separation of Concerns issue as a backend service needs to reconcile data processing with managing websocket connections.

+I am specifically looking at http://docs.socketi.app which is a self-hosted websocket server that's fully compatible with "Pusher Apps" (they use the same javascript client code) and can be connected to Redis.

+I would then look at my backend services as solely responsible for data processing and/or HTTP APIs.

 # Core Tools Used
 - Fastify: An express-like javascript backend with a large community.
 It's fast.
 It has a nice module plugin and routing system and there's really not much to learn.
 - dotenv: For configuring environment variables